sematext/sematext-agent-java/docs/metrics-yaml-format.md

 ```

 ## Specifying Variables in YAML
 The App Agent lets you to specify variables in YAML.
-The variable names can be referenced in the values using
+The variable names can be referenced using `${VARIABLE_NAME}` notation.
-`${VARIABLE_NAME}` notation.
-The placeholders will be replaced by the agent with values from the setup script while parsing the YAML.
+The placeholders will be replaced by the agent with respective arguments passed from `setup-spm` script.
-It is recommended to use uppercase for the setup time placeholders.
+It is recommended to use uppercase for the variable names.
 For example, in the below YAML, the variables will be
 replaced accordingly when passed from `setup-spm` script.
-If the variable is not specified, it will be replaced by an empty string.
+If the variable is not passed in `setup-spm` script,
+it will be replaced by an empty string.

 ```yaml
 type: db